-Recently, the Insolvency and Bankruptcy Code (Amendment) Bill has been introduced in Lok Sabha.
+Recently, Insolvency and Bankruptcy Code (Amendment) Bill has been introduced in Lok Sabha.
 This bill has proposed another insolvency resolution mechanism for Micro, Small and Medium Enterprises (MSMEs).

 Pre-pack will involve a direct agreement between creditors and the existing owners or outside investors instead of any public bidding process.

 The approval of at least 66% of financial creditors that are unrelated to corporate debtors would be required.
-Once submitted to NCLT, it can either accept or reject any application for pre-pack insolvency proceedings.
+Once submitted to NCLT, it can either accept or reject an application for pre-pack insolvency proceedings.

 Why Pre-packs over CIRP?

-In the case of CIRP, the major issue is the time of resolution.
+In the case of CIRP, the major issue is time of resolution.
 This is due to prolonged litigation by promoters and potential bidders.
 The threshold is 270 days but the majority of cases have breached that threshold.

 The pre-pack is limited to a maximum of 120 days with only 90 days available to different stakeholders involved in order to bring a resolution plan before the NCLT.

-Pre-packs are introduced to help MSMEs to restructure their liabilities and start with a clean slate while providing protections.
+Pre-packs areintroduced to help MSMEs to restructure their liabilities and start with a clean slate while providing protections.
 It will ensure that it can’t be misused by companies to avoid making payments to creditors.

 The pre-pack mechanism allows for a ‘Swiss challenge’ to any resolution plan which involves less than full recovery of dues for operational creditors.